MrZylr/MineScape-Addons-Resource-Pack/README.md

 Follow the steps below to add your RuneLite resource pack to the Minecraft resource pack.

+To have just darkmode chat, download this repository as a .zip by clicking **Code** → **Download ZIP**, then add it to your minecraft resource pack folder.

 ---

 ## Step 1 - Download the Resource Pack